zigzap/zap/introducing.md

 projects, serving thousands of concurrent clients.
 Now that the endpoint example works, ZAP has actually become pretty usable to me.

+**Side-note:**
+It never ceases to amaze me how productive I can be in zig, eventhough I am still considering myself to be a newbie.
+Sometimes, it's almost like writing python but with all the nice speed and guarantees that zig gives you.
+Also, the C integration abilities of zig are just phenomenal!
+I am super excited about zig's future!

 Now, on to the guiding principles of Zap.

 ## robust